jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

   - method 2: integrate the binary of xReg into a pipy work flow and make wheels of building it
 - colab script to demonstrate how the code works, include one image
 - loop-x image frame, navigation frame, ct and x-ray image frame : RAS/LAS

+# [Update Log]

+Apr 24, 2023

+command line tool, create a dir for the result, if not provided, create a folder with the image names

+a json file that contains camera parameters, errors, results

+emphasis for russ, installation and usage demo for the package, comparing to the old complicated way of doing the whole process.